Getting Started with Bitcoin Mining & Hosting

 Learn the basics of Bitcoin Mining

 While Bitcoin mining involves computers and computations, it’s not so simple as installing a program on your home computer and getting started anymore.
 Successful Bitcoin mining has turned into a big business involving lots of players and mining hardware.
 That said, the individual or small group can mine Bitcoin still, but it takes some work.
 There are several motivations for mining Bitcoin.
 The most popular is the ability to mine more bitcoins than by only buying them.
-This is not always the case, and some generations of equipment never see a positive return on investment again.
+This is not always the case, and some generations of equipment never see a positive return on investment.
 However, our Mine&Hodl case studies show that, historically, when Bitcoin’s price appreciates, you mine more bitcoins than the purchase would allow you to.
 The Mine&Sell strategy remains a way to profit when Bitcoin prices are low, assuming you are using the profit on the bitcoins sold to increase your hashrate with hardware compounding.
-Finally, there is also speculation that the network will become a high-value form of settlement layer and could generate good mining revenues in the future through increased on-chain fees.
+Finally, there is also speculation that the Bitcoin network will become a high-value form of settlement layer and could generate good mining revenues in the future through increased on-chain fees.

 How to Choose an ASIC Mining Rig?

 When deciding between miners different models, there are two essential qualities you should keep in mind—Hashrate and power consumption.
 The hashrate is the number of calculations your chip can perform per second.
-The higher your hash rate, the better your chances of solving the crypto challenge and collecting a block reward.
+The higher your hashrate, the better your chances of solving the crypto challenge and collecting a block reward.
 Energy consumption is also essential to consider.
 This is where ASICs (Application-specific integrated circuit) come into play.
 This hardware efficiency is ideal for the serious mining outfit because it gets the most bang for the buck in hash output per cost of electricity spent, and ASICs don’t need much of a start-up to go.
 They are a bit of a plug-and-play after some slight configurations.
 ASICs don’t have much value for any other operations, so they can only sell to other cryptocurrency miners when one wants to upgrade to a better model.
 This is why it is crucial to choose the right mining hardware from the start.
 Don’t rush your purchases.
 Do your research and establish your goals and your mining strategy before purchasing a rig.

 Don’t just go running out and buying the first ASIC product advertised.
 It helps do so some serious window shopping and to learn the differences between various ASIC rigs offered.
 Ideally, the formula should be the highest performance for the least amount of energy consumption.
 While there are several options available, don’t be surprised if your actual purchase gets put on backorder.
-The demand is so high for the latest ASICs.
-Production can’t keep up with the need.
+The demand is so high for the latest ASICs, production can’t keep up with the need.
 To get started, you might want to consider used ASIC rigs.
 They will be lower in cost, get you in the game faster, and not spend as much upfront to get started.
 You may also want to consider your lifespan probability.
 How long are you going to be mining for?
 Are you looking for a short period of a few years, or are you willing to commit for a longer time?
-The duration of your commitment can significantly impact which equipment has the most likelihood of producing Bitcoin for you.
+The duration of your commitment can significantly impact which equipment has the most likelihood of producing bitcoins for you.

 Order New Miners